 O’Herns Rd upgrade

 Andrew, together with state MPs and local council colleagues, strongly campaigned for a Federal Government commitment for this essential infrastructure project. $25.8 million of the $81 million spent on the project comes from the Federal Government due to our community’s campaigning efforts.

 - replacing the roundabout at the O’Herns Rd and High St intersection with traffic lights

 - duplicating O’Herns Rd to four lanes through to the Hume Fwy

 - building a new interchange between the Hume Fwy and and O’Herns, as well as adding merging lanes

 Read more about the project on the Major Roads Projects website by clicking here

 Scullin Stronger Communities Programme

-This grants program, which operated in four stages, has delivered $150 000 in funding to a diverse range of local organisations, community groups and projects in Scullin.
+This grants program has delivered substantial funding to a diverse range of local organisations, community groups and projects in Scullin.
 These include;

 - Whittlesea Community Connections - Aboriginal recognition piece, and outdoor art and play area